-The short answer is that Connecticut courts may order one or both parents to contribute to expenses for a child between the ages of 18 and 23 who is a full-time student at a “post-secondary school” like college or a similar type of educational program.
-This is done via an “educational support order.”
+The short answer is that Connecticut family courts may order one or both parents to contribute to expenses for a child between the ages of 18 and 23 who is a full-time student at a “post-secondary school” like college or a similar type of educational program.
+Courts do this via an “educational support order.”

-There are a few options here, and they tend to shake out differently depending on whether the parents agree.
+There are two main options here, and they tend to shake out differently depending on whether the parents agree.
 Many parents reach an agreement in their divorce, including regarding college.
-Agreements are reached via negotiation in litigation, or in litigation alternatives like mediation and collaborative divorce.
+Parents reach agreements via negotiation in litigation, or in litigation alternatives like mediation and collaborative divorce.

-If the parents do not agree on how to handle college expenses at the time of the divorce, the court can either reserve jurisdiction or not — it’s up to the court.
+If the parents do not agree on handling college expenses at the time of the divorce, the court can reserve jurisdiction or not — it’s up to the court.

 What Are the Requirements for an Educational Support Order?